notluquis/ASUS-S14-X411-OpenCore/README.md

 # ASUS VIVOBOOK S14 X411UF HACKINTOSH with OPENCORE

-**ATTENTION THIS EFI ONLY WORKS ON MONTERREY WITH CPUS=1 FLAG, IN BIG SUR WORKS WITHOUT THAT FLAG, SO YOU NEED TO DELETE THAT AND ENABLE SMCPROCCESOR IN THE KEXTS.**

 ## Specification
 - Model : ASUS X411UF
 - CPU : Intel Core i5-8250U